flothjl/QNav/README.md

 # QNav Links
 A lightweight chrome extension for quick navigation.
 This extension leverages chrome's omnibox feature and allows users to save important or highly used sites and easily navigate to them.

-Initiate QNav by typing `nav` followed by a space
+Initiate QNav by typing `go` followed by a space

 ## Installation